laurivosandi/butterknife/README.rst

 Features
 --------

+* Prepare template of your favourite Linux based OS using LXC
-* Deploy customized Ubuntu/Debian/Fedora workstation in 5 minutes
+* Deploy customized OS in 5 minutes
 * Deploy hundreds of machines simultanously within same timeframe
 * Perform incremental upgrades
+* Persistent Btrfs subvolumes for home folders, Puppet keys etc

 Installation
 ------------

-First set up machine with Ubuntu 14.04 LTS on top of btrfs filesystem to be used as snapshot server.
+First set up machine with Ubuntu 14.04 LTS on top of Btrfs filesystem to be used as snapshot server.

 Before doing any filesystem magic ensure that you're running 3.16+ kernel.